JupiterOne/jupiter-integration-whitehat/docs/jupiterone-io/graph-whitehat.md

 resource relationships.
 Customers authorize access by creating an API key in their target Whitehat account and providing that credential to JupiterOne.

+## WhiteHat Security + JupiterOne Integration Benefits

+- Visualize WhiteHat scans, cves, vulnerabilities, and findings in the JupiterOne graph.
+- Map WhiteHat findings to a code repo, project, or application in your JupiterOne account.
+- Monitor WhiteHat cves, findings, and vulnerabilities within the alerts app.
+- Monitor changes to WhiteHat scans using JupiterOne alerts.

+## How it Works

+- JupiterOne periodically fetches WhiteHat scans and findings to update the graph.
+- Write JupiterOne queries to review and monitor updates to the graph.
+- Configure alerts to reduce the noise of findings.
+- Configure alerts to take action when the JupiterOne graph changes.

+## Requirements

+- JupiterOne requires an API key to authenticate with WhiteHat.
+- You must have permission in JupiterOne to install new integrations.

 ## Integration Instance Configuration

 The integration is triggered by an event containing the information for a